rsz_ip_forwarding_example111

 IP forwarding is used for inter-network packet transfer and not for inter-interface transfers.
 Therefore, if two interfaces are on the same network, we don’t need to enable IP forwarding.

-Let us look at an IP forwarding example; consider a server with two physical ethernet ports, let’s say, your internal network and the outside world as provided by a DSL modem.
+Let us look at an example of IP forwarding.
+Consider a server with two physical ethernet ports, such as your internal network and the outside world, as a DSL modem provides.
 The system can communicate on either network if you connect and configure those two interfaces.
 However, packets from one network cannot travel to another if forwarding is not enabled.

 IP forwarding determines which path a packet or datagram can be sent.
 The process uses routing information to make decisions and is designed to send a packet over multiple networks.
 Generally, networks are separated from each other by routers.